 ESCP Europe’s serious game about intercultural management has been nominated for the German government's awards.

-"Moving tomorrow – An Intercultural Journey” was developed under the direction of Berlin campus Professor and Marion Festing and PhD candidate Tobias Schumacher, and is one of the three serious games running for a prize of 40,000 euros which will be awarded on 9 April during a high-level ceremony in Berlin.
+"Moving tomorrow – An Intercultural Journey” was developed by Berlin campus Professor Marion Festing with PhD candidate Tobias Schumacher, and is one of the three serious games running for a prize of 40,000 euros which will be awarded on 9 April during a high-level ceremony in Berlin.

 As a reminder, you can read and watch (below) a presentation of the game.